celionation/navite/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Navite, please send an e-mail to Taylor Otwell via [celionatti@navite.com](mailto:celionatti@navite.com).
+If you discover a security vulnerability within Navite, please send an e-mail to Celio Natti via [celionatti@navite.com](mailto:celionatti@navite.com).
 All security vulnerabilities will be promptly addressed.

 ## License